mvr/mvr.github.io/posts/officers.md

 the equivalent game Couples-are-Forever, a move is to choose a heap and split it into two, with the proviso that you may not split a heap of size 2.
 An Officers heap of size $n$ is equivalent to a Couples-are-Forever heap of size $n+1$.], or ...).
-A turn consists of removing a coin from a heap and leaving the remainder in either one or two heaps.
-In particular, taking away a single coin is not a valid move.
+The players alternate turns, and a turn consists of removing a coin from a heap and leaving the remainder in either one or two heaps.
+In particular, taking away a lone coin is not a valid move.
 The winner is the last player who can make a move.

 We can solve a game of this kind by calculating the *Grundy value* for each position, and in this post I'm going to discuss my attempt at